openwallet-foundation-labs/identity-credential/mdl-ref-server/README.md

 at your own risk etc. etc.

 # How to run the reference server
-It is possible to run the server directly and via Docker
+It is possible to run the server directly and via Docker.

 ## Directly